Welcome to Large Audience Display Systems™

 • Pre-recorded video content (analog or digital video)

-• Algorithmically and / or optically shaped and edge-matched panoramic segments
+• Seamless algorithmic and / or optical shaping and edge-matching of panoramic segments

 • Content displayable responsive to control signals initiated locally or remotely